phaubertin/critters/README.md

 Critters must catch food (represented by green circles) and avoid predators (represented by red squares).
 The brain of each critter is a small feedforward neural network.
 Brains are trained in the background using a genetic algorithm.

-The graphical user interface (GUI) is updated every 20 seconds with the five best brains of the current generation (which makes them absolutely useless for the first 20 seconds).
+The graphical user interface (GUI) is updated every 20 seconds with the five best brains of the latest generation (which is why the critters in the GUI are absolutely useless for the first 20 seconds).

 ![Screenshot](https://raw.githubusercontent.com/phaubertin/critters/master/doc/screenshot.png)